Hyperaccreting Neutron Stars inside Massive Envelopes: The Implausibility of Thorne-\.Zytkow Objects

 Figure~\ref{fig:eng_rsh_vs_mdot} shows the dependence of key quantities on the accretion rate.
 For the ZACHeB, TACHeB, and CBurn models, the total neutrino luminosity scales with $\dot{M}_{\rm acc}$, while the RGB models show little variation.
 The total nuclear energy generation rate where $T<5~{\rm GK}$ increases with accretion rate but remains orders of magnitude smaller than the neutrino luminosity in all cases, which is consistent with \cite{2026ApJ...997...88A}.
 Note that NSE is assumed when $T \geq 5~{\rm GK}$, we therefore count the nuclear energy generation rates only below that temperature.
+This temperature cutoff physically accounts for the localized ``dip'' observed in the nuclear heating rate ($Q_{\rm nuc}$) around $\dot{M}_{\rm acc} \sim 10^{-3}~M_{\odot}/{\rm s}$ (Figure~\ref{fig:eng_rsh_vs_mdot}, middle panel).
+At these specific intermediate accretion rates, the compressed post-shock region, which typically dominates the total nuclear heating, reaches temperatures exceeding $5~{\rm GK}$.
+Consequently, this material enters the NSE regime and its net energy generation rate is no longer counted in our sub-NSE budget (as illustrated by the dashed lines in Figure~\ref{fig:compare_2d_eng_vs_t}).
+As the accretion rate increases further ($\dot{M}_{\rm acc} \gtrsim 10^{-3}~M_{\odot}/{\rm s}$), intense compressional heating in the infalling \emph{pre-shock} layers elevates their temperatures to the vigorous burning regime just below $5~{\rm GK}$, allowing pre-shock nuclear heating to overtake the budget and drive the subsequent recovery of $Q_{\rm nuc}$.
 The shock radius also exhibits a qualitative correlation with $\dot{M}_{\rm acc}$.

 Across all models, the accretion rate—and therefore the overall flow structure—is primarily set by the progenitor core density, which acts as the main control parameter of the system.

 We compare our quasi-steady shock radii to the analytic predictions of \cite{1989ApJ...346..847C, 1996ApJ...460..801F}, as shown in the right panel of Figure~\ref{fig:eng_rsh_vs_mdot}.
 We find a clear mass-accretion dependence: at the highest accretion rates, our numerically determined shock radii essentially overlap with the analytic solutions, whereas at lower accretion rates, our shock radii are systematically smaller.